-By combining the information in your knowledge base with cutting-edge AI, you don't just have a chatbot with Ada - you have a generative AI Agent, designed to perform tasks that human agents have previously only been able to do.
+By combining the information in your knowledge base with advanced AI, you don’t just have a chatbot with Ada - you have a generative AI Agent, designed to perform tasks that human agents have previously only been able to do.

 This topic will take you through Ada’s technology that we use to make the customer experience with an AI Agent different from any chatbot you’ve used before.